noahbaumgartner/dino-frontend/README.md

-# Dine Direct Frontend
+# Dino Frontend

-Dine Direct is a simple client/server based ordering system for drinks and food.
+Dino is a simple client/server based ordering system for drinks and food.